 If you choose Yield strength as an Axis variable, you can further define the model.
-From the drop down list, select any or all the check boxes listed below to plot the respective contributing elements to the yield strength.
-Click Configuration panel to fine tune the model.
-The greyed out sections (e.g. the Matrix and Precipitate phases) are defined on the Precipitation Calculator and cannot be changed.
+Click to expand the drop down list to the right of the Axis variable, then select any or all of the check boxes listed below to plot the respective contributing elements to the yield strength.

+Click Configuration panel to further fine tune the model.
+The greyed out sections (e.g. the Matrix, Precipitate phases and Grain size) are defined on the Precipitation Calculator and cannot be changed.

-- Total yield strength
+- · Total yield strength

 - Intrinsic strength

 - Solid solution strengthening

 - Solid solution strengthening FCC

 - Solid solution strengthening BCC

-- Solid solution strengthening HCP
+- · Solid solution strengthening HCP

 - Grain boundary strengthening

-- · Total precipitation strengthening
+- Total precipitation strengthening

 - Precipitation strengthening per phase

 - Constant strength addition